pixeltris/YgoMaster/Docs/ImportingCardCollections.md

 ## path

 Either a full file path (json, ydk, lflist.conf) or a full folder path which contains many json/ydk/lflist.conf files.
 The path must be put after all args.
+The json files only support YgoMaster deck file formats.
+You currently can't import one player's collection into another player's collection.

 ## Note